Keyword research is the most important element in any SEO campaign.

 If you have a paid account, they will also provide all the keywords that are being bid on in Google Adwords.
 Often you will get more information on keywords from the Adwords competition research.
 SEMRush will also show you the adverts your competitors are using.

-The main problem with targeting any keyword research at Ireland will be a lack of data.
+The main problem with targeting any keyword research in Ireland will be a lack of data.
 Although the above tools are great, search volume from SEO and Adwords in Ireland is so low that often these keyword research tools don’t provide much data.

 Check Keyword Anchor Text